Last updated: 25th May 2018

 If you wish to restrict or block the cookies which are set by medCrowd, you can do this through your browser settings.
 The ‘Help’ function within your browser should tell you how.

-We may collect, store or accumulate certain non-personally identifiable information such as information regarding how visitors found medCrowd, which of our pages are most popular, and general administration.We collect personally identifiable information from persons who register to be medCrowd members ("Members").
+We may collect, store or accumulate certain non-personal data such as information regarding how visitors found medCrowd, which of our pages are most popular, and general administration.We collect personal information from persons who register to be medCrowd members.

 You may be given the opportunity to submit information about other people for the purposes of, for example, sharing medical expertise.
 You must obtain permission from such other people before you submit their information to us.